Morocco Details

 Bring enough for the entire trip (pack an extra in carry-on) as the laundry services may not do your undergarments.
 You can wash on your own in the sink if needed.

-Socks: enought for trip and remember to bring a wooly pair for keeping warm at night.
+Socks: enough for trip and remember to bring a wooly pair for keeping warm at night.

 Shoes